embl-cba/spindle3d/README.md

 ## Publication

-To cite this plugin and for a detailed documentation of the image analysis procedures, please use the following [bioRxiv preprint](https://biorxiv.org/cgi/content/short/2021.04.08.438956v1).
+To cite this plugin and for a detailed documentation of the image analysis procedures, please use the following publication:

+Tobias Kletter, Sebastian Reusch, Nils Dempewolf, Christian Tischer and Simone Reber.
+"Volumetric morphometry reveals spindle width as the best predictor of mammalian spindle scaling."
+Journal of Cell Biology (2021).
+DOI: 10.1083/jcb.202106170.

 ## Install